sahand-es/mysql-manager/README.md

 - Prometheus metrics for observability

 ## Getting started
 To get started with MySQL Manager read [getting started doc](./docs/getting-started.md).
+If you want to migrate from other MySQL servers please read [migration doc](./docs/migration.md)

 ## Contributing and development
 Please follow [contributing doc](./docs/contributing.md) to set up your local development